canjs/canjs/docs/can-guides/api-guide.md

 - packages and modules and their exports
 - functions, properties, and type definitions (typedefs) related to module exports

-... and what’s documented on those pages.
+…and what’s documented on those pages.

 ### Library Collection pages